-MAP 8: SCHEMATIC ILLUSTRATION OF TRANSPORT AND MOVEMENT ROUTE
+MAP 8: SCHEMATIC ILLUSTRATION OF TRANSPORT AND MOVEMENT ROUTE ii.
+Railway network iii.
+Airports and airfields iv.
+Freight Network and Corridors

-Railway network

 There is a railway line from Mookgophong to Zebediela which links up in Mookgophong with the important mainline railway line between Pretoria and Beit Bridge (Musina).
 Unfortunately the line to Zebediela is no longer in operation.
 The rail network in Limpopo is mainly used for freight at this point in time.